 We love crafting with yarn too, so we dig into our yarn stash often.
 The other day, we made homemade braiding boards using yarn as hair, and the kids loved them.
 That activity got me thinking of other crafts we could make with yarn-hair, and I came up with paper plate self-portraits.

-The girls really had fun with them, and they were so proud to have a piece of art that represented them when they were finished.
+The girls really had fun with these and they were so proud to have a piece of art that represented them when they were finished.

 I’ll show you how we made them.